What happens if you don’t have an estate plan in Colorado?

 With a comprehensive estate plan: You can protect your child’s inheritance from future ex-spouses.

-What if your child (or your surviving spouse) has a drug or alcohol problem or is immature, gullible, or a spendthrift?
+- What if your child or spouse has a drug or alcohol problem or is immature, gullible, or a spendthrift?

 Without a comprehensive estate plan: They will get their inheritance to do with as they will.